JesseEsau/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/README.md

-A project on the basics of Django.
+This project implements permissions in Django.